openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 working with available single copy.
 This proposal is to enable him to add more replicas to it again.

+This also allows OpenEBS user to distribute volume replicas

 ### Goals

 - Increase ReplicationFactor of volume by adding replicas
+- Replace a replica with other one which is used in volume distribution and ephemeral cases
 - Identify replicas which are allowed to connect to target

 ### Non-Goals